Skip to main

 • Leading the annual assessment activities each semester

-• Providing data to the Senate UKCEC and other internal and external constituents
+• Providing data to the UKCEC and other internal and external constituents

 Assessment Cycle